NoArtifactLights/NAL4Rage/README.md

 > **Fair notice about this project**
 >
 > Sadly, the GitHub frontend finally not having connections stable enough to even mark a release.
-We will no longer live here.
+We will no longer live there.
 >
-> We are moving to another platform, The "GL" platform.
+> We are moving back to here, the Bitbucket..
 Thanks for your cooperation.
-It is the same namespace and name whatsoever.